Psoriasis is a skin condition that causes flaky patches of skin which form scales.

 Most people are only affected with small patches.
 In some cases, the patches can be itchy or sore.

-Psoriasis affects around 2% of people in the UK.
-It can start at any age, but most often develops in adults under 35 years old, and affects men and women equally.
+Psoriasis affects around 2 in 100 people in the UK.
+It can start at any age, but most often develops in adults between 20 and 30 years old and between 50 and 60 years old.
+It affects men and women equally.

 The severity of psoriasis varies greatly from person to person.
-For some it's just a minor irritation, but for others it can majorly affect their quality of life.
+For some it's just a minor irritation, but for others it can have a big impact on their quality of life.

 Psoriasis is a long-lasting (chronic) disease that usually involves periods when you have no symptoms or mild symptoms, followed by periods when symptoms are more severe.